oemof/tespy/doc/tutorials_examples/clausius_rankine.rst

     Figure: Efficiency of the basic clausius rankine cycle in design case.

 For a good start you can try to modify or exchange parameters.
-E. g. adjust the value of the upper terminal temperature difference at the condenser, or replace this parameter with a pressure at the turbine's outlet.
+E.g. adjust the value of the upper terminal temperature difference at the condenser, or replace this parameter with a pressure at the turbine's outlet.
 In order to get more familiar with how TESPy works you could try to insert more components, maybe